LBMC/qY2H-Affinity-Ladder/README.md

 You can remove the background of the system by selecting `Remove negative Control`.
 Unchecking this option is useful to monitor the contribution of the background in your experiment.
 This information is helpful especially for the weakest interactors.

+As the sensitivity of the system may vary from one batch of yeast to an other, you can 'normalize' (to 1) the BFP signal using an `internal reference`.
+This will allow you to better compare various experiments.

 ![Controls](/doc/Select_Controls.jpg)

-You need to specify which sample file corresponds to your `negative` control, even if no background subtraction is applied.
+You need to specify which sample file corresponds to your `negative` control and `Internal reference`, even if no background subtraction or normalization are applied.
 Typically, the negative control corresponds to a qY2H experiment performed with fluorescent empty BD-Bait and AD-Prey fusion proteins.
 In our work, this control is called 0-0.fcs.

 The value `Number of cells` corresponds to the maximum number of cells to be loaded from your file before doing the dual gating in the `AD-Prey GFP` and `BD-Bait RFP` channels. **We highly recommend you to analyse at least 1 000 000 events to obtain a reliable affinity ladder.**